-Schools are looking forward to welcoming back pupils in September for the new academic year.
-The government has removed many of the restrictions to help reduce the disruption to children and young people’s education, so you will see some changes.
+The government has removed many of the restrictions in schools to help reduce the disruption to children and young people’s education.
 Of course, it is still necessary to be careful and all schools have a robust risk assessment in place.

 The council’s Public Health team will get involved and support the school to manage the outbreak.
-They may arrange more testing, reintroduce bubbles and face coverings, or in extreme circumstances restrict attendance at school to stop the spread.
+They may arrange more testing, reintroduce bubbles, or in extreme circumstances restrict attendance at school to stop the spread.

 Pupils who are clinically extremely vulnerable should attend school, but if you are feeling are anxious, you should speak to your school about your concerns and discuss whether any changes can be made to ensure that your child can regularly attend school.